We all know where he went, but where did Christopher Columbus come from? Scientists finally try to solve riddle

 Theories have abounded for centuries about where Christopher Columbus really came from but an international investigation launched on Wednesday will attempt to finally answer this question using the latest DNA technology.

-Scientists will examine DNA from bone samples from the man who discovered the Americas in 1492 using techniques which can pin down the area where a person originates from.
+Scientists will examine DNA from bone samples of the man who discovered the Americas in 1492 using techniques which can pin down the area where a person originates from.

 Researchers will examine fragments taken from major bones which were exhumed from the Seville Cathedral in 2003.